saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 ## 2.07 Run Tests in Parallel
 Duration: 0:10:00

 The last thing we will do in this module is show you how to modify your TestNG test so that it can be run in parallel.
-To do this, we will add a couple elements to your TestNG xml file, as well as refactor the driver instantiation for each test so each test can run in it’s own thread.
+To do this, you will:
+* Add a couple elements to your TestNG xml file
+* Refactor the driver instantiation for each test to create threads
+* Update to add logging for before and after methods

 #### Video
 [Sauce Labs Parallel Appium Tests](https://www.youtube.com/watch?v=p8nBIN9-ONE)